vdhamer/Photo-Club-Hub/.github/README.md

 The file format is documented below under [How Data is Loaded](#how-data-is-loaded).
 </details>

-### Swipe to Delete
+### Pull down to Refresh

-</p>Items on the `Portfolios`, `Clubs and Museums` and `Who's Who` lists can be deleted by swiping them to the left.
+</p>The top of the `Portfolios`, `Clubs and Museums` and `Who's Who` screens can be swiped down to refresh all data in the app's database.
-This is seldom needed, but is harmless because all key data gets reloaded from online servers regularly.
+This is seldom needed, but can be used to refresh the data that has been downloaded in the past.
+The effect is similar to closing and reopening the app, but this pull down gesture first erases all data in the database before reloading.
 </p>

-<details><summary>Details on Deletion (click to expand)</summary></p>
+<details><summary>Details on Refreshing data (click to expand)</summary></p>
 Whenever the app is launched, it fetches up-to-date information from online servers.
 The use of online data ensures that the app stays up-to-date with respect to the latest lists of clubs/museums (`Level 1`), club members (`Level 2`) and member portfolios (`Level 3`).</p>

-This fresh online data is merged with an on-device (`CoreData`) database which contains a copy of the data as received during previous app runs.
+The newely fretched online data is merged with an on-device (`CoreData`) database which contains a copy of the data as received during previous app runs.
 The merging updates the database.
-The database incidentally allows the app to display information without having to wait for the update processes to complete.
+The database incidentally allows the app to display information while data gets updated in the background.
 The app's user interface immediately reflects any background updates to the database.</p>

-This means that deletion of local data will typically be temporary: the next time the app launches, it finds and reloads the records that are missing in the local database.</p>

-A problem (currently) occurs when an item (e.g. club, member, museum, photographer) is deleted in the online version of the information.
+A problem could occur when a club (or museum or member) is deleted in the online version of the information.
-This could happen if a club terminates itself, and the club is removed from the `Level 1` list (instead of changing all members to `former` members).
-A similar problem occurs if a club's `fullName` or `town` fields change (e.g. fixing a typo); these are identifying attributes.
+Let's say, to be more precise, that the club's identifying name or town got edited in the Level 1 list.
-Therefore the app no longer finds the "old" club on the online list, and finds a "new" club instead.
+This means that the app no longer finds the club under its original name in the online list, and instead finds a new club with a different name or town.
-The app has now way of knowing that one club is a replacement for the other.
+Unfortunately app has now way of knowing that the new club is considered the replacement of the disappeared club.
+So as far as the app is concerned the original club vanished and a new club disappared as two separate events.
-So the "new" club will be loaded correctly, without (in the current code) removing the "old" club in the database.
+The new club will be loaded without a problem.
+But the app currently doesn't detect the disappearance of the orignal club record.</p>
-This resulting in having two clubs with similar naming instead of one.</p>

-A temporary workaround is to manually delete the old/incorrect club.
-In the future this can be automated by detecting items that are in the local database, but are no present anymore inn the online lists.</p>

-Although swipe-to-delete can get the local database back in sync with the online data, a user may prefer a simpler brute force route: simply uninstall the app (thus deleting its local database), reinstall the app and then let it automatically load the online data.
+In the future we plan to add detection of clubs (or musea or members...) that were once loaded, but are now gone from the online data.</p>

+A temporary workaround is to use the _pull down to refresh_ feature: it simply deletes the entire content of the database and then reloads it - thereby ensuring that the device's internal (CoreData) database matches the online data without any stray records from the past.
+Alternatively, the user could delete the app entirely, download the app again.
+When the app is started it then has an empty database which gets filled from the online data.</p>

+An alternative use of _pull down to refresh_ is to force a reload of the online data if you just edited that data.
+It saves closing and reopening the app, and ensures that is no stray data from say earlier versions of the online file.
 </details>
 </ul>
 <p align="right">(<a href="#top">back to top</a>)</p>